mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

     personality conflicts with the warden.
 The guards sometimes take their frustrations out on the prisoners.
-    46. There is a small community of escaped prisoners, approximately 1,500 kilometres to the northeast of the prison.
+    46. There is a small community of escaped prisoners, approximately 1,500 kilometers to the northeast of the prison.
 They keep themselves hidden, and subsist by agriculture.
     47. 5426 Spiro Taodon is an expert lockpick.
     48. This rumor consists of the information on gangs from